actualbudget/actual/docs/schedules.md

 Save the rule and any time this scheduled transaction gets entered into the register it can be automatically categorized with a helpful note.

 ### Creating Schedules From Transactions
-To create a Schedule from an existing transactions,
+To create a Schedule from an existing transaction:
 1. Navigate to the Accounts page
-2. select the tick box in the left hand column for the Transaction you wish to copy.
+2. Select the tick box in the left hand column for the transaction you wish to copy.
 3. Once selected, go to the drop-down menu on the top right of the page
 4. Click Link Selection
-5. In the Pop up that appears Click "Create New"
+5. In the Pop up that appears click "Create New"
 6. All fields will populate from the transaction,
 7. Adjust any additional fields and click Add.